 Chaplet of Seven Sorrows - 7 Dolors of Mary Rosary

 The set of prayer beads known as the Chaplet of 7 Sorrows, or the Rosary of the 7 Dolors of Mary has its origins in the Middle Ages, and is today becoming more popular again.
-This set is made with faceted aquamarine Czech crystal beads, and features medals revealing the Seven Sorrows.
+This set is made with Czech art glass beads in a delicate transparent violet-blue with gold ends, and features medals revealing the Seven Sorrows.